JoachimCoenen/Datapack-Editor/README.md

 ![MainWindow1_IMG][MainWindow1_IMG]

 This program can be used for creating and editing datapacks easily and conveniently.
-Its main focus are `.mcFunction` files.
+Its main focus is editing `.mcFunction` files.

 ## Features
 - Open or create a new datapack